genericmoniker/blog/content/mock-object-strategies.md

 public void testFurnaceOnIfRoomNeedsHeat()
 {
     Set house = new HashSet();
-    MockRoom room = new MockRoom(â€œRoom needing heatâ€); room.alwaysNeedHeat();
+    MockRoom room = new MockRoom(€œRoom needing heat€);
+    room.alwaysNeedHeat();
     house.add(room);

     HeatFlowRegulator regulator = new HeatFlowRegulator(house);
     regulator.poll();

-    // Hmmâ€¦ How do I know the heat is on or not?
+    // Hmm€¦ How do I know the heat is on or not?
 }
 ```